How to Install Terraform in Linux Distributions

 Check Terraform Version

 That’s it for this article.
-The installation is very simple, easy to set up and some text editors like Atom and VSCode come with language support for terraform too.
+The installation is very simple and easy to set up and some text editors like Sublime and VSCode come with language support for Terraform too.

 Each tutorial at TecMint is created by a team of experienced Linux system administrators so that it meets our high-quality standards.